 Those in the community who have had recent experience submitting and/or reviewing papers for our leading conferences will be familiar with much of the document’s content.
 A few items are, however, different from established practices.
 One such item of note is that the duration of a conflict of interest for recent collaborations has been set to four years.
 In recent past, this number has varied across conferences, but five years has been common.

-The document also spells out a policy for how investigators from different institutions who are part of a research structure under a shared umbrella funding award, such as SRC JUMP centers in the US and Horizon 2020 projects in the EU, should be treated for reviewing purposes.
-The concern has to do with the appearance of a financial incentive among members to promote each other’s work — indeed, publications and research visibility are often part of the performance review of these research structures.
+The document also spells out a policy for how investigators from different institutions who are part of a research structure under a shared umbrella funding award, such as an SRC JUMP center in the US or a Horizon 2020 project in the EU, should be treated for reviewing purposes.
+The concern is twofold: First, the appearance of a financial incentive among members to promote each other’s work — indeed, publications and research visibility are often part of the performance review of these research structures.
+Second, routine exposure to non-published work in a community where double-blind review is long-standing practice.
 This issue proved somewhat contentious.
 In the end, it was agreed that conflicts with other members would apply systematically to the leadership of these research structures, as well as among members who regularly participate in non-public meetings sponsored by the award where they are exposed to presentations or discussions of unpublished work.
 (Naturally, traditional rules for active research collaborations still apply.)

 Notably absent from the document are policies governing two hot topics.
 The first is whether students are allowed to assist with reviews.
 This is left under the discretion of the PC chair; however, the document does mandate the PC chair to have an explicit policy governing student reviewing.
 The second is the use of social media to promote/discuss a paper under review.
 While the document does not disallow the use of social media, it does prohibit attempting to sway the reviewers (who may be exposed to the social media posts from the authors) and also bans disclosure of the content of reviews until submission decisions have been publicly announced.